Sports Management and Business Minor

 Required Materials to Prepare

-You'll need to make a single file in PDF format with the following included.
-Use the following name convention: your full name, underscore, your NUID number (e.g., JaneDoe_12345678).
+2. Your current resume in PDF format.
+Use the following name convention: your full name, underscore and your NUID" (e.g., JaneDoe_12345678).

 Frequently Asked Questions